astropy/astropy/docs/uncertainty/index.rst

   array([[1.04667972, 0.19391617],
          [0.19391617, 1.50899902]])

 The covariance structure is much less apparent by eye, and this is reflected in significant discrepancies between the input and output covariance matrix.
 In general this is an intrinsic trade-off using sampled distributions: a smaller number of samples is computationally more efficient, but leads to larger uncertainties in any of the relevant quantities.
 These tend to be of order :math:`\sqrt{n_{\rm samples}}` in any derived quantity, but that depends on the complexity of the distribution in question.

-You have been warned!
+..
+EXAMPLE END

 .. note that if this section gets too long, it should be moved to a separate doc page - see the top of performance.inc.rst for the instructions on how to do